MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/sap-data-ingestion.md

 ## Azure Data Factory

 [Data Factory](/azure/data-factory/connector-overview) provides several connectors to SAP systems and various databases (including SAP HANA).
 These can be used to build simple, code-free data transformations in minutes.
 Delta replication isn't available out of the box but can be achieved with some programming.
-Azure Data Factory is only supported for batch processing or micro-batches at a minimum of 15-minute intervals.
+Azure Data Factory is only supported for batch processing or microbatches at a minimum of 15-minute intervals.

 Described as the **PULL** option, this Data Factory option supports single sign-on and secure network communication authentication into SAP.
-It also provides the ability to use code-free data transformations to build resilient data flowsthat can be integrate with Azure Databricks for flexible data preparation and enrichment coding.
+It also provides the option to use code-free data transformations to build resilient data flows that can integrate with Azure Databricks for flexible data preparation and enrichment coding.
 It is limited to batch processing and requires coding logic to support delta extracts.

 ## SAP Landscape Transformation Replication Server and Business Objects Data Services